 ½ Oat Flour + ¼ Cup Coconut Flour

-2 Tbsp. + 2 tsp shredded coconut (plus extra for topping)
+2 Tablespoons + 2 teaspoons Shredded Coconut (plus extra for topping)

-Preheat oven to 350 degrees F and line a standard muffin holder with 6 paper liners
+Preheat the oven to 350 degrees F and line a standard muffin holder with 6 paper liners.

 Then add sugar and continue mixing to combine and dissolve.

 Add dry ingredients (omitting shredded coconut) to a sifter in this order: two-thirds of the flour, baking soda, baking powder, salt, and then the remaining third of the flour.

 Sift over wet ingredients and mix to blend until well incorporated and no large lumps remain.
 The texture should be somewhere between thick and thin.
 Not liquidy, but not scoopable (rather, pourable, you can add more milk or flour as needed).
 Somewhere near a pancake batter consistency.

 Add coconut flakes and gently fold/stir with a rubber spatula or mixing spoon.
 Do not use the power of the mixer or food processor so that you don’t chop up the coconut.